hisarciklilar/fun_fact_stats/README.md

 ![Website heading with font Rock Salt](./media_readme/FFS_RockSalt.png)

-The last screenshot above is the font chosen for the header.
+The last example above is the font chosen for the header.

 ### Wireframes